raaz-crypto/raaz/README.md

 processor supports vector extensions like `avx2`, some primitives like chacha20 can be made upto 2x times faster.

 The raaz cryptographic library is a single package containing the multiple component.
-A user who only cares about a high level interface and does not want to micromanage the implementation of various primitives can just use the top level haskell library `raaz`.
+A user who only cares about a high level interface and does not want to micromanage the implementation of various primitives can just ignore the various components and use only the top level haskell library `raaz` just like any other package.
 We have chosen sensible default implementations in this top level library and should be sufficient for most users.
 However, there are instances when one wants control over the implementations.
 The most important case